-In July of 2012, my wife and I began a journey riding our motorcycles from Calgary, Canada to Australia.
+In July 2012, my wife and I began a journey riding our motorcycles from Calgary, Canada, to Australia.
 That journey took nearly three years to complete and changed the way I approach my work.

-I think when we began our journey, we were focused on fulfilling a dream – perhaps the idea of a reward for hard work, some discipline and, if I’m honest, some confusion about how we’d ended up where we were.
+When we began our journey, we were focused on fulfilling a dream – perhaps the idea of a reward for hard work, some discipline, and, if I’m honest, some confusion about how we’d ended up where we were.
 We were doing what we’re supposed to do and, while life felt comfortable, there was a nagging feeling that somehow we’d missed the point along the way.
-It started like a distant voice that seemed to grow louder with every opportunity to pursue the current path.
+It started like a distant voice that grew louder with every opportunity to pursue the current path.
 “You’re doing it wrong.”
 That was the message.

 As that voice grew louder, so did the idea of travel.
-I’d missed that whole finish-school-and-backpack-Europe thing; I had to work to help pay the rent, and Nita was eighteen years old when she caught a one-way bus to NYC.
+I’d missed that whole finish-school-and-backpack-Europe thing; I had to work to help pay the rent, and Nita was eighteen when she caught a one-way bus to NYC.
 Travel wasn’t the focus.
-But we always knew that to understand the world we needed to wander.
+But we always knew that to understand the world, we needed to wander.

 At some point.
 Later.
 Probably.

-Suddenly though, now seemed good.
-And on motorbikes seemed better.
-Interestingly, when we talked to friends and family about leaving on our journey, there was an overwhelming sense of support.
-Phrases like “Once in a lifetime chance.” or “Now’s the time!” – my personal favourite since it’s follow-up always seemed to imply that we’d soon be incapacitated and near-death if we continued to work in offices.
+Suddenly, though, now seemed good.
+And on motorbikes, it seemed better.
+Interestingly, when we talked to friends and family about leaving on our journey, there was overwhelming support.
+Phrases like “Once in a lifetime chance.” or “Now’s the time!” – my favorite since its follow-up always seemed to imply that we’d soon be incapacitated and near death if we continued to work in offices.

 Still, support wasn’t the reaction we’d expected.
-I think we expected everyone to tell us that leaving on our journey would be a mistake.
-We’d be playing in our late thirties and early forties when we should be continuing to build our careers.
-I was even slightly ready to feel the resentment that would surge through me at such an assertion.
+We expected everyone to tell us that leaving on our journey would be a mistake.
+We’d be playing in our late thirties and early forties when we should continue building our careers.
+I was even slightly ready to feel the surge of resentment at such an assertion.
 But it never came.
-Only one person looked at us like we had ten heads and asked “So what’s your plan?” with a look that told us we were screwing up our lives if we followed through.
-But if I’m honest, we’ve never put much stock in her opinions anyway.
+Only one person looked at us like we had ten heads and asked, “So what’s your plan?” with a look that told us we were screwing up our lives if we followed through.
+But honestly, we’ve never put much stock in their opinions anyway.

-Since that day we’ve had plenty of good (and a few bad) moments on the road.
-We travelled for nearly three years after selling almost everything and just started moving east.
-The goal was simple: travel, experience life in other places, take beautiful pictures, tell stories about our experiences and try to do a little good along the way.
+Since that day, we’ve had plenty of good (and a few bad) moments on the road.
+We traveled for nearly three years after selling almost everything and started moving east.
+The goal was simple: travel, experience life in other places, take beautiful pictures, tell stories about our experiences, and try to do a little good along the way.
 The lofty goals of circumnavigation and expedition weren’t part of our vocabulary, which perhaps diminished our journey for some – and that’s alright.
 There are plenty of fantastic folks out there doing that.

-We’re travellers, which keeps it simple.
+We’re travelers, which keeps it simple.
 We wanted to know the people as much as the place.
-If it matters, we’ve travelled through forty-two countries on five continents – some people like numbers to quantify the value of an experience, an idea that evades me a little.
-What I am proud of was simply getting on the bikes day after day – and perhaps more importantly, becoming that guy who offers his hand to strangers in the constant hope that they’ll be great people.
+If it matters, we’ve traveled through fifty-two countries on five continents – some people like numbers to quantify the value of an experience, an idea that evades me a little.
+I am proud of simply getting on the bikes day after day – and perhaps more importantly, becoming that guy who offers his hand to strangers in the constant hope that they’ll be great people.